Skip to Main Content

 Afternoon:

 After lunch, we will board the motorcoach for our visit to historic Old Town Alexandria.
-Alexandria was the oldest district of DC until it was ceded back to Virginia in 1846.
-George Washington conducted most of his business in Alexandria and even owned a home in town.
+Alexandria was originally part of the District of Columbia until it was retroceded to Virginia in 1846.
+George Washington conducted much of his business in Alexandria and frequently visited the town.
 Washington, along with our other founding fathers, frequented Gadsby’s Tavern, where we will go on an expert-led exploration and learn about some of the historic conversations that shaped our nation.
-Continuing our time at Gadsby's Tavern, we will put on our archaeology hats on with a hands-on activity using dendrochronology to learn about the 18th century ship that was discovered underground in Alexandria in 2015.
+Continuing our time at Gadsby's Tavern, we will put our archaeology hats on with a hands-on activity using dendrochronology to learn about the 18th century ship that was discovered underground in Alexandria in 2015.
 After walking in the footsteps of the founders, we will walk to the Old Town Alexandria waterfront for dinner.

 Dinner: